XertroV/atomist-sdm-examples/README.md

 Atomist need examples for the SDM devs, here are some I've compiled

-#### Example Requests
+#### Requests for Examples

 Some things I don't know how to do and want examples of: ([drive-by-contribution thread](https://github.com/XertroV/atomist-sdm-examples/issues/1))

 * using artifacts
- * is there an ArtifactProvider type thing? e.g. so artifacts could be pushed to S3 or any other custom location?
+  - is there an ArtifactProvider type thing? e.g. so artifacts could be pushed to S3 or any other custom location?
-  * answer: Artifacts are being phased out, but they're being replaced with caches (what's an artifact store besides a cache?).
+    > answer: Artifacts are being phased out, but they're being replaced with caches (what's an artifact store besides a cache?).
 One should use a `ProjectListener` to add a hook after relevant goals (i.e. build) which will have access to the project directory and can upload specified files, etc. An example: `S3GoalCacheArchiveStore` in sdm-pack-s3
- * how do we access available ~artifacts~ cached outputs? query graph?
+ - how do we access available ~artifacts~ cached outputs? query graph?

 ## Adding GitHub Checks to Goals